Join the mailing list to receive AOS Press Releases.Subscribe Now

 “Make no mistake, transportation and home health providers deliver critical services that countless Ohioans rely on every single day,” Auditor Yost said.
 “But limited safeguards for these fields have given rise to widespread abuse and improper billing costing tens of millions of dollars.”

-Click here for an interactive map of improper payments uncovered during Auditor of State compliance examinations.
+You can check out an interactive map of improper payments uncovered during Auditor of State compliance examinations.

 The Auditor of State’s office, one of five independently elected statewide offices in Ohio, is responsible for auditing more than 5,900 state and local government agencies.
 Under the direction of Auditor Dave Yost, the office also provides financial services to local governments, investigates and prevents fraud in public agencies and promotes transparency in government.